stianstrysse/stianstrysse.github.io/_posts/2022-01-15-control-access-to-azure-storage-blobs-with-abac.md

 author: Stian A. Strysse
 ---

 Last week I published a [blog post describing the basics of Custom Security Attributes](https://learningbydoing.cloud/blog/getting-started-with-custom-security-attributes-in-azuread/), and how it can be utilized paired with ABAC.
-Now I will dive further into this topic and describe how to get a working configuration with ABAC conditions using Custom Security Attributes for [Azure Storage Blobs](https://docs.microsoft.com/en-us/azure/storage/blobs/storage-blobs-introduction).
+Now I will dive further into this topic and describe how to get a working configuration with ABAC conditions using Custom Security Attributes for [Azure Blobs Storage](https://docs.microsoft.com/en-us/azure/storage/blobs/storage-blobs-introduction).

 ![Azure ABAC conditions thumbnail](/assets/img/posts/2022-01-15/az-abac-conditions-thumbnail.png)